-- SLO 3: Graduates will be competent in information organization and lifecycle activities techniques of organization of information and with using and evaluating technologies of the information professions.
+- SLO 3: Graduates will be competent in information organization and with understanding and evaluating information and communication technologies relevant to the information professions.
+This includes:

 - Goal 4: To develop an appreciation of the service-based and user-focused nature of the information professions.

 - SLO 4: Graduates will be able to assess community needs, formulate plans to respond to users of information agencies, and instruct users in using informational resources.

 For more information about the SLOs, including examples of the outcomes and their mastery; along with overarching skills; maps to COA Standards, ALA Standards, and SAA Guidelines; and information about the revisions process: SLOs and Goals.docx